IharYakimush/serilog-sinks-rabbitmq/README.md

 # serilog-sinks-rabbitmq
 Serilog RabbitMQ Sink.
 Can be used with WriteTo and AuditTo.
 Support publish comfirmations.
 Use 1 connection per application and 1 channel per thread according to RabbitMQ recomendations.
-Has high prerformance JsonToUtf8 serializer
+Has high performance JsonToUtf8 serializer
 # Samples

 ### WriteTo with default JsonToUtf8 serializer settings